Fasikaw/Toy01-Common-Knowledge-R-Python/README.md

 ```
 <img src="https://user-images.githubusercontent.com/31917400/35465532-a72fd5b8-02f4-11e8-8c19-3d2b49288407.jpg" width="650" height="50" />

-The first label, private, will correspond to a=0 and the second label, public, will correspond to a=1 because the order of the labels will follow the numeric order of the data.
+`factor(data, labels)` The first label, private, will correspond to a=0 and the second label, public, will correspond to a=1 because the order of the labels will follow the numeric order of the data.
 ```
 a_f <- factor(a, labels=c('private','public')); a_f
 is.factor(a_f)
 ```
 <img src="https://user-images.githubusercontent.com/31917400/35465601-0db89c8e-02f5-11e8-8d00-51efc620128d.jpg" width="650" height="80" />

+ - __The second factor 'ses_f'__
 Generate a string variable called ses (socio-economic status) in the same size as 'a'
 ```
 ses <- c("low", "middle", "low", "low", "low", "low", "middle", "low", "middle",